kamataryo/jqf/docs/api.md

 ### Array shorthands

-We provide shorthand notations for `Array.prototype` methods.
+We provide shorthand notations for some of `Array.prototype` methods with subcommand.

 ```shell
 $ command | jqf [method] [options] <JavaScript function>